 For SC BH, KS BH, and GK BH, their metric functions $f(r)$ in the metric \eqref{1} have been given in Sec.~\ref{sub2}.
 The event horizons of the three BHs read \begin{itemize} \item SC BH \end{itemize}

 \begin{itemize} \item KS BH \end{itemize}

 \begin{itemize} \item GK BH \end{itemize}

-For the KS BH, there is always an event horizon regardless of the parameter $a$, with the horizon radius satisfying $r^{\mathrm{KS}}_{h}>r^{\mathrm{SC}}_{h}$.
-For the GK BH, when $a^2\geq 4M^2$, the event horizon disappears, and thereby the GK BH becomes an extreme BH or even a naked singularity.
-An event horizon satisfying $r^{\mathrm{GK}}_{h}<r^{\mathrm{SC}}_{h}$ is only attainable when $a^2<4M$.
+For the KS BH, there is always an event horizon regardless of the parameter {$a^\mathrm{KS}$}, with the horizon radius satisfying $r^{\mathrm{KS}}_{h}>r^{\mathrm{SC}}_{h}$.
+For the GK BH, when $(a^\mathrm{GK})^2 \geq 4M^2$, the event horizon disappears.
+Specifically, when $(a^\mathrm{GK})^2 = 4M^2$, the GK BH becomes an extreme BH, and when $(a^\mathrm{GK})^2 > 4M^2$, it becomes a naked singularity.
+An event horizon satisfying $r^{\mathrm{GK}}_{h}<r^{\mathrm{SC}}_{h}$ is only attainable when ${(a^{\mathrm{GK}})^2}<4M$.
 It is important to emphasize that in static spherically symmetric spacetimes, whether for extreme BHs, naked singularities, or even wormholes and boson stars, the presence of a photon sphere determines the shadow's image \cite{r37}.
 Thus, as long as the mass of a celestial body is sufficient to generate a photon sphere, the existence of a shadow can be observed.
 In the following, we primarily discuss the non-extreme GK BHs case.

 Our analysis centers on light ray trajectories, necessitating examination of null geodesics originating from BH accretion flows.
 Without loss of generality, the following analysis considers photon geodesics in the equatorial plane, i.e., taking $\theta=\pi/2$.
 For the spherically symmetric metric in Eq.~\eqref{1}, there are two Killing vector fields $\xi_1^\mu$ and $\xi_2^\mu$, given by